lucasastorian/MTA-Turnstile-Analysis/README.md

 # Analyzing Commuter Traffic

-Stations with the biggest difference in traffic between Weekdays and Weekends are probably also the stations with the most commuters.
-The weekday_weekend_traffic_differences function calculates the average difference in traffic between Weekdays and Weekends.
-Below I've identified that
+By plotting the stations with the largest and smallest difference between weekday and weekend travel, we show that
 * Grand Central, 34th Penn Street, and 23rd Street have the highest surplus of entries during the week
 * 34th Penn Street, Grand Central Terminal, and Fulton have the highest surplus of exits during the week
 * Coney Island has by far the highest surplus of entries on the weekend